Ranking every player to wear No.9 for Real Madrid since 1992

 Eight players have worn the shirt since 1992 and we’ve ranked them from worst to best.

 Soldado came through the ranks at Madrid and was rewarded with their No.9 shirt in 2007 following a successful loan spell at Osasuna.

-He remains one of the most tragic footballers we’ve ever seen.
+He remains, despite some stiff competition from Alvaro Morata, probably the most tragic footballer we’ve ever seen.

 Much being made of Paulinho's unveiling.
 Think Soldado kicking the ball into the crowd and missing takes some beating. pic.twitter.com/Xl5bCKwpOd